openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/12_data_pruning.rst

 =====================================================

 Datumaro support prune feature to extract representative subset of dataset.
+The pruned dataset allows us to examine the trade-off between accuracy and convergence time when training on a reduced data sample.
+By selecting a subset of instances that captures the essential patterns and characteristics of the data, we aim to evaluate the impact of dataset size on model performance.

 More detailed descriptions about pruning are given by :doc:`Explore <../../command-reference/context_free/prune>` The Python example for the usage of pruning is described in :doc:`here <../../jupyter_notebook_examples/notebooks/17_data_pruning>`.